CRAlex254/alx-low_level_programming/0x0B-malloc_free/README.md

-A readme file for the malloc free directory.
+My malloc and free project readmeA readme for my argc and argv readme